 Your online reputation lasts forever.
-Comments you made 7 years ago can still be found, posted photos can be saved and shared, no matter how embarrassing.
-Even public records like mugshots can be accessed, exploited, and shared online.
-Though there’s no cure yet for hauntingly embarrassing photos and off color comments, mugshot websites that once relentlessly taunted individuals with arrest records are beginning to lose steam.
+Comments you made 7 years ago can still be found, posted photos can be saved and shared, and negative content about you can surface.
+Even public criminal records like arrest information and mugshots can be accessed, exploited, and shared online.
+Mugshot removal websites have built a business around displaying arrest records and demanding payment to delete the photos.
+Thanks to new laws, victims now have many options to remove these damaging images.

-Mugshot websites scrape mugshots from county police websites, and then post them online.
+Mugshot websites scrape arrest photos from county police websites, and then post them online.
 These sites may rank very well, and for some, fill the first page of search engine results for a person’s name.
-Clearly, this is terrible from a reputation standpoint, making it difficult for those featured in the photos to find a job, date, or even apply for credit.
+This is terrible from a reputation management standpoint, making it difficult for those featured in the photos to find a job, date, or even apply for credit.

 Often, the arrested individuals ask that the websites remove their photos.
-And of course they can, as long as they pay a hefty fee, usually ranging from $79 to $399.
+And of course they can, as long as they pay a hefty fee.
 This practice has sparked several lawsuits against these websites, usually claiming extortion.
-But thanks to new laws, policies from Google, and action by credit card companies, the booming industry of mugshot websites has all but gone bust.
+But thanks to new laws, policies from Google, and action by credit card companies, the booming industry making that used to make money featuring mugshots online has all but gone bust.

 New Mugshot Removal Laws

-Lawmakers are working to shut down these websites, and make it possible for citizens to file a lawsuit against them.
-Georgia state representative Roger Bruce introduced a new law that now makes it a crime for websites to charge Georgia citizens to remove their mugshot photo.
-Now, mugshot subjects can file a lawsuit.
-“Basically what happens now is if your mugshot is out there and you call them, they have 30 days to remove it,” says Bruce.
-“If they don’t remove it now they are in violation of the law.”
+Lawmakers are working to shut down these websites which have hidden behind the first amendment by allowing citizens to file a lawsuit against them.
+Georgia state representative Roger Bruce introduced a new law that now makes it a crime for websites to charge Georgia citizens to have their mugshot removed.
+Websites will now have 30 days to remove a photo, and noncompliance is a violation of the law.

-While mugshot laws are slowly starting to be introduced in different states, including Oregon, Google and major credit card companies have moved swiftly to shut down the practice.
-Google launched a new algorithm in October 2013 specifically targeting mugshot websites, pushing them down so that they don’t rank highly.
-That means while they can still be found, individuals with photos on the mugshot websites may no longer rank in the top results for their name.
-According to Google’s Matt Cutts, the search engine giant was sparked to take on the mugshot websites early in 2013.
+While mugshot extortion laws are slowly starting to be introduced in different states, including Oregon, Google and major credit card companies have moved swiftly to shut down the practice.
+Google launched a new algorithm in October 2013 specifically targeting mugshot sites, pushing down these results or even removing webpages hosting them.
+While mugshots can still be found online, the damaging photos may no longer rank in the top results for a person’s name.

 Payment Processors Abandon Mugshot Websites

-As part of an investigation of the mugshot website industry, New York Times reporter David Segal alerted payment processors to the fact that these websites were using their services to earn money.
+As part of an investigation of the industry, New York Times reporter David Segal alerted payment processors to the fact that these websites were using their services to earn money.
 Nearly every company Segal spoke to dropped mugshot websites as customers, including MasterCard, PayPal, American Express, and Discover.
-“When mugshot removal services were brought to our attention and we made a careful review, we decided to discontinue support for mugshot removal payments,” say PayPal spokesman John Pluhowski.
+“When these companies were brought to our attention and we made a careful review, we decided to discontinue support for payments related to mugshot removal services,” say PayPal spokesman John Pluhowski.

-Without high search engine rankings and limited methods of payment, mugshot websites seem to be cut off at the legs, much to the relief of individuals who have had their photos published on them.
-But while mugshot websites are no longer enjoying the heyday they once had, they do still exist, making money in other ways, including Google ads for bail bonds and related services.
-And as long as mugshot websites are still running, there is the potential for your arrest photo to show up online, damaging your reputation.
+With lower visibility in Google search engine results and limited methods of payment, mugshot websites appear to be losing steam.
+But while online mugshots are no longer enjoying the heyday they once had, they are able to profit in other ways, including Bing, Yahoo and Google ads for bail bonds and related services.
+As long as these sites are still operating, your arrest photo could to show up online.

-That’s good news for people with prior arrests they’d like to leave behind in a hurry, but be careful: nothing is ever really gone online.
-Potential employers, creditors, and other interested parties may still dig up your arrest record and mugshot photo by using caching or searching the Internet Archive.
-That is, of course, assuming they are savvy enough to find them.
+That’s good news for people with prior arrests, but nothing is ever really gone online.
+Potential employers, creditors, and other interested parties may still dig up your arrest record by using caching or searching the Internet Archive if they’re committed to finding them.

 If you’re struggling with how to remove a mugshot online, don’t lose hope.
-You have options, and the law may be on your side to help.
-You can try to remove your mugshot from websites by following these methods:
+You have options, and the law may be on your side.
+Try the following tips to remove your arrest photo from websites:

 - Check the website’s policy.
 Some websites have what they call a “courtesy removal service.”
 If you can prove that you were exonerated or never charged, your photo may be removed.
 Even if the arrest stuck, if you can demonstrate that you’ve turned your life around, the websites may be convinced to take down your photo.
 Communication with the websites is a good first step, but keep in mind that they may not be eager to help.